Tulane Essay Guide: 2024-2025

 How do I write the Tulane supplemental essays?

-The admissions team evaluates your Tulane supplemental essays for both content and writing ability.
-So, what you choose to write about for your Tulane essays matters as much as your writing skill.
+The admissions team evaluates Tulane supplemental essays for both content and writing ability.
+So, what students choose to write about for their Tulane essays matters as much as your writing skill.
 Proofread your Tulane essays for all grammatical and syntactical errors.
 Finally, remember to review your essay for the message it sends to the admissions committee.

-With three Tulane supplemental essays, you have plenty of freedom to explore different parts of your identity.
+With just one Tulane supplemental essays, you don’t have that many chances to impress.
+Therefore, take the time to make your one Tulane essay count.
 Consider your application as a whole package.
-Each of your Tulane supplemental essays should provide a new and deeper window into who you are.
+Tulane supplemental essays should provide a new and deeper window into who students are.

-It may feel overwhelming to complete three Tulane supplemental essays.
-However, if you give yourself adequate time to plan, draft, and revise your Tulane essays, you can eliminate much of the stress in the application process.
+It may feel overwhelming to complete Tulane supplemental essays.
+However, if you give yourself adequate time to plan, draft, and revise your Tulane essay, you can eliminate much of the stress in the application process.

 Additional tips for “Why School” essays